createchaos/ur_online_control-1/README.md

     ur_online_control.ghx
     ur10e_setup.3dm

 Copy these two files into your own project folder and use and modify it.
+Voilà

 ![`grasshopper playground`](ghcomp/images/ghcomp_interface.jpg)